juliquiron/start-with-nimbus/index.md

 ## Whats nimbus platform

+Whant to start geting a return from saving your money in cryptocurrency?
+Then, nimbus platformis for you!

-Is a cryptocurrency investing platform using trading bots to ensure profitability of your deposits giveing back awesome good returnments.
+Nimbus is a cryptocurrency investing platform using trading bots to ensure profitability of your deposits giveing back awesome good returnments.
+Nimbus uses 3 different cryptocurrencies: Bitcoin, Etherum and Tether(USDT).
+USDT is special interesting as long it have a fixed value in relation to Dollar.

 ## How to start

-You can use the [editor on GitHub](https://github.com/juliquiron/start-with-nimbus/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+### Start creating your nimbus account

+That's so easy, just go to [nimbus platform](https://x.org).
+It's free.
+You can use this referal link [here](https://x.org)

+### Get your cryptocurrency

+If you don't have yet any cryptocurrency you can get it easily.
+You can do it with multiple platforms, our recomendations is to use [binance](https://binance.com) because is easy and cheap.

+1. Create your binance account.
+You can do it for free by clicking [here](https://accounts.binance.com/es/register)
+2. Buy your first chunck of cryptocurrency.
+We recomend to start with Tether USDT

+In this guide we will asume you are operating with Tether USDT and binance.

+### Move your currency to nimbus

+Before making a diposit we should place our cryptocurrency in the nimbus platform.

+1. Go to your nimbus account and click on totals summary in the very top of the page
+2. Select Recieve and then in the dropdown select Tether USDT
+3. Copy your wallet address labeled 'Your USDT Wallet:'.
+It starts with 0x...
+4. In binance go to Wallet -> Spot and click on 'Withdraw' in the Tether USDT row
+5. Paste your nimbus wallet addres into the Recipient's USDT Address
+6. Select ERC20 network and type your ammount
+7. Just click submit and wait to have your cryptocurrency in nimbus.

+### It's the moment, make your first diposit!

+**Disclamer**: This page shares a personal experience using this platform and wants to encourage everybody to use it because it have been so beneficial for the ones ho did so.
+Do it in your own responsability.
+What's written here has no warranty and you may reproduce it at your own risk.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.